Serbia sends troops to border after Kosovo clashes

 Serbia's president has placed the army on alert and moved units close to the Kosovo border, after clashes between police and Kosovo's Serb minority.

-Five officers were injured in the violence after residents gathered outside state buildings in the Serb majority border town of Zvecan.
+Ten people were injured in the violence after residents gathered outside state buildings in the Serb majority border town of Zvecan.

 Police used tear gas to disperse the protesters, and gunshots and explosions could be heard in videos posted online.

-Clashes began after police helped to install a new ethnic Albanian mayor.
+Clashes began after police moved to install new ethnic Albanian mayors.

 Kosovo's Serb minority - which accounts for about 5% of the country's 1.8 million population - boycotted April's local elections in four northern municipalities, allowing ethnic Albanians to take control of the councils.